 = Deadly Exploding Pant Syndrome (DEPS)

-Symptoms include heavy breathing, drooling & light headedness induced by food coma.
-At it’s peak, one eats so much, one’s pants simply explode, resulting in embarrassment that cannot be undone.
+Symptoms include heavy breathing, drooling & light headedness from food coma.
+At peak conditions, one eats so much, one’s pants simply explode, resulting in embarrassment & unwanted internet meme fandom that cannot be undone.
 There is no known scientific cure for DEPS.
 Only two treatments exist: